Moving on from Losses

 How do you bring those stories to life so that they are true for you?

 You may have to let go of the belief that the situation you were in—a particular job or romantic relationship, for example—was the only one that could lead you to happiness.
 You may have to bring in the confidence that you are capable of finding and creating a new situation that is as rewarding and enjoyable or even more so.

 Let your unconscious mind’s hidden wisdom appear in your awareness.
 You might be surprised by what you learn.

 In this process of responding to losses and endings, let yourself feel any fear, anger, or sadness.
 In feeling and observing them, you help yourself to release their energy.
 Uncomfortable though it may be to cry, feel scared, or experience being angry, experiencing and releasing these emotions opens you up to an energetic shift.
 Then, it will be easier to bring to life a new and better story, one that replaces the one that was focused on loss.
 You will probably find it easier to feel optimistic, curious, and even excited as you transition into a new story that you have consciously chosen for yourself.

 Moving on from losses is easier when you release the past and your emotions, clearing out the old to make way for the new.

-(You can learn more about moving on from losses in my book Change Your Story, Change Your Life, now available as an audio book.)
+(You can learn more about moving on from losses in my book Change Your Story, Change Your Life.)